-How to make a complaint about an ICAEW member, firm or ACA student.
+How to make a complaint about an ICAEW member, affiliate, firm or student.

-ICAEW can only help or get involved in your complaint if the accountant is one of our members or is regulated by us.
+We can only help or get involved in your complaint if the individual is an ICAEW accountant or student or if the firm is regulated by us.

 So that we can review your complaint as quickly as possible, please provide as much information as possible in the complaint form.
 You will also need to send us all your documentary evidence with the complaint form.
 Please email your completed form and evidence to us at email@example.com.
 Please be aware the ICAEW member, firm or student who is the subject of the complaint will need to be shown any material relevant to the complaint if we are to use it.
 If you are not able to email the documents, please send your completed form and documentary evidence to: